taraf10s/Data-mining-project/README.md

 Number of attributes: 14.

-Attributes type:
+Attributes type:-

-ID = Nominal and Integer
+ID = Nominal and Integer.

-No_Pation = Numeric and Integer
+No_Pation = Numeric and Integer.

-Gender =  Binary
+Gender =  Binary.

-AGE =  Numeric and Integer
+AGE =  Numeric and Integer.

-Urea =  Numeric and float
+Urea =  Numeric and float.

-Cr = Numeric and Integer
+Cr = Numeric and Integer.

-HbA1c = Numeric and float
+HbA1c = Numeric and float.

-Chol =  Numeric and float
+Chol =  Numeric and float.

-TG = Numeric and float
+TG = Numeric and float.

-HDL = Numeric and float
+HDL = Numeric and float.

-LDL =  Numeric and float
+LDL =  Numeric and float.

-VLDL = Numeric and float
+VLDL = Numeric and float.

-BMI = Numeric and float
+BMI = Numeric and float.

-CLASS = Ordinal
+CLASS = Ordinal.

-Number of objects:1000
+Number of objects: 1000.

 Class label: The patient's diabetes disease class may be Diabetic, Non-Diabetic, or Predict-Diabetic.